ddnexus/pagy/docs/how-to.md

 ### Any other scenario assumptions

-Pagy can work in any other scenario assuming that:
+Pagy can also work in any other scenario assuming that:

 - If your framework doesn't have a `params` method you may need to define the `params` method or override the `pagy_get_vars` (which uses the `params` method) in your controller
-- If the collection you are paginating doesn't respond to `offset` and `limit` you may need to override the `pagy_get_items` method in your controller (to get the items out of your specific collection)
+- If the collection you are paginating doesn't respond to `offset` and `limit` you may need to override the `pagy_get_items` method in your controller (to get the items out of your specific collection) or use a specific extra if available (e.g. `array`, `searchkick`, ...)
 - If your framework doesn't have a `request` method you may need to override the `pagy_url_for` (which uses `Rack` and `request`) in your view

 **Notice**: the total overriding you may need is usually just a handful of lines at worse, and it doesn't need monkey patching or writing any sub-class or module.